Home / 5G / Protocols / PHY / PRACH

 PRACH occasion

 The UE cannot transmit the preamble at any arbitrary time.
-It must use configured PRACH opportunities, which is why access timing and configuration matter so much in troubleshooting.
+It must use configured PRACH occasions.
+That is why access timing, format configuration, and occasion planning matter so much when PRACH is weak or missing.

-Preamble The initial access signal the UE transmits to request radio entry
+Preamble The structured access signal sent by the UE to begin random access

-PRACH occasion The configured time and frequency opportunity in which the UE may send the preamble
+PRACH occasion The configured time and frequency opportunity where the preamble may be transmitted

 Preamble detection The network-side ability to receive and recognize the access attempt

-Timing alignment The process that helps the UE move from initial access toward usable uplink timing
+Timing progress The transition from initial access attempt toward usable uplink timing and later procedure stages

 PRACH formats and access variants

-Short-preamble style Associated with more flexible NR timing behavior and practical deployment efficiency in many modern cases
+Short-preamble formats Used with more flexible NR timing behavior and common modern deployment patterns

-2-step random access A more compact access structure designed to reduce procedure length in the right deployment conditions
+2-step random access A more compact random-access structure that reduces procedure length when deployment conditions support it

-Contention-based access The UE competes for access resources, so collision and retry behavior matter
+Contention-based access The UE competes for access resources, so collision and retry behavior must be considered

 Where PRACH appears in real procedures